by Chelsea Murray

 Trevor’s “first kick at death” came in 1998.
 He was 20 years old, in the immediate response unit out of Gagetown, when he was deployed to beach-comb for bodies at Peggy’s Cove after the crash of Swissair Flight 111.
 Then came a string of NATO and UN peacekeeping tours—Bosnia, Eritrea, and Haiti, before he deployed to Afghanistan in 2004, 2007, 2010, and 2012.

 Back home, soon after the 2007 tour, the same few visions began appearing whenever he closed his eyes: The first time he was shot, near Panjwaii, and the spray of bullets striking up puffs of desert sand around him.
 The adrenaline rush that seared through him when he first fired his rifle at another human being.
 The stiff leg and foot of a Taliban fighter, sticking out of a grape field, and the RPG beside it.
-The wrecked bodies of four Taliban fighters after a bomb blast, and how he had to awkwardly hold up their torsos so another soldier could take pictures of their dead faces for intelligence.
+The wrecked bodies of four Taliban fighters after a bomb blast, and he awkwardly holding up their torsos so another soldier could take pictures of their dead faces for intelligence.
 The time he brought a severed arm back to base so it could be finger-printed—the intelligence officer asked him if the next time, he could bring back an eye.

 As time went on, those gave way to visions of his son, then four years old, falling out of a window, breaking a leg.
 That was the thing he really couldn’t shake.

-He became volatile, raging at any minor provocation.
-He was afraid he would kill himself or someone else.
+He became volatile, raging at any minor provocation, afraid he would kill himself or someone else.
 One day he was driving with his then-wife in his Jeep TJ in downtown Fredericton when he cut off a middle-aged man on Queen Street.
 The man gestured angrily, all the trigger Trevor needed.
 He followed until the man pulled over, then got out of his car and marched over.
 Before the other driver had a chance to fully open his door, Trevor slammed it shut.
 “If you get out of that car,” he said, “you’ll never walk another step for the rest of your life.”
 Retelling this story almost a decade later, Trevor says, “He never did a fucking thing wrong.”

 After the 2007 tour, Trevor’s parents noticed little changes in him, and in his brother, who’d served in the same company (a PTSD sufferer as well, today Trevor’s brother lives at home, in La Scie).
 He was tense, snappish, and quiet.
 “When you go into a situation where you need to shoot a weapon in order to protect yourself, that doesn’t jive.
 That’s not the way we’re programmed,” says his father, Glendon.
 “We resigned to the fact, well, okay, in that kind of environment, they couldn’t come back like they went over.”